gabriel-caesar/React/mtg-simplified/README.md

   > Although there are spells to be deployed, you unfortunately can't cast them.
 I will add this functionally in the far future.
 However creatures attack and defend normally as you would expect.

 - ### Attack and defense phase
   > Here is where it really got simplified.
-Since there is no perks (such as haste, trample, etc...) and no spells to be cast, there won't be decision windows throughout the attack and defense phases.
+Since there are no perks (such as haste, trample, etc...) and no spells to be cast, there won't be decision windows throughout the attack and defense phases.
 When choosing to attack, the bot side will always turn all the cards it can before the user can decide which one to defend, however for the player side, the bot competitor will defend each card that is being turned to attack as the user chooses it.

 - ### Winning
-  > Whoever get the opponent under 20 hit points win the battle.
+  > Whoever gets the opponent under 20 hit points wins the battle.

   <br></br>

 ## Code
 In this section I will summarize a little bit the game engine (fancy...)
 I have come up with.

-This game doesn't use routing since at the moment I started coding it, I was really unfamiliar with, however it worked really well.

 Main things to consider is that the game works on top of Reducers and Context APIs:
   - **Reducer**: takes care of the player and bot states, providing dispatch functions with payloads to create the competitor object, update the competitor's hands, deck, mana bar, battlefield, cards, hp and turns.